tytydraco/yessleep/out/When_my_husband_said_he_was_haunted_by_the_accident_I_didnt_think_he_meant_literally.md

 He started crying.
 “I want dad to come home.”

 “Me too,” I said, hugging him as I looked around the room.
 I kissed the top of his head.
-“Go wash your hands, sweetheart.
+“Go wash your hands.
 Dinner’s almost ready.”

 Oscar had never done anything like that before.
 He was having a harder time with the situation than I thought.
-That night I searched Google for advice.
+That night, I searched Google for advice.
 It appeared that once again, such behaviors were normal in some children.
 He potentially had repressed anger as a result of Howard leaving us.

 The following Friday, I helped Oscar pack a weekend bag.